1. Proper Temple Etiquette

 2. Ritual Propriety Observed at Yeongdae

-Since the Shrine of Gods (Yeongdae) is the most sacred of all locations, those who enter there during Temple Acclimation should wear Hanbok (traditional Korean clothes) and maintain the highest degree of respectfulness and decorum.
-The dress code for those engaged in Temple Acclimation is to wear Hanbok, however, it is also permissible for men to wear business suits.
+Since the Shrine of Gods (Yeongdae) is the most sacred of all locations, those entering it during Temple Acclimation should wear Hanbok (traditional Korean attire) and observe the highest standards of respect and decorum.
+While Hanbok is the primary dress code, it is also acceptable for men to wear business suits.

-While taking the stairs up to Yeongdae, you should bend your waist slightly forward at an over 30° angle (Gukgung, a ritual posture of bending in order to convey respect) and keep your heels slightly lifted to move quietly and avoid stepping on the threshold of the entryway.
-Once inside Yeongdae, your temple guide will direct you to an open position.
-After being settled in that space, adopt the posture known as Myeonsu (bowing one’s head) by keeping your head lowered and your hands crossed over your abdomen.
+While ascending the stairs to Yeongdae, you should bend slightly forward at an angle of over 30° (Gukgung, a ritual posture symbolizing respect), and lift your heels slightly to move quietly, ensuring you do not step on the threshold of the entryway.
+Once inside Yeongdae, your temple guide will direct you to a designated spot.
+After settling in, assume the posture known as Myeonsu (bowing one’s head) by keeping your head lowered and crossing your hands over your abdomen.

-If your Temple Acclimation includes entry into the Hall of Sacred Paintings known as Daesoon Seongjeon, there too, you should make sure to follow your guide’s instructions, speak quietly, and walk gently.
+If your Temple Acclimation involves entering the Building of Sacred Paintings (Daesoon Seongjeon), you should follow your guide’s instructions, speak quietly, and walk gently.